-The M41T81 is supplied in either an 8-pin SOIC or a 28-pin, 300mil SOIC package (MX) which includes an embedded 32kHz crystal.
+The M41T81 is supplied in either an 8-pin SOIC or an 18-pin (MY) or 28-pin (MX), 300mil SOIC package which includes an embedded 32kHz crystal.

-The 8-pin and 28-pin, embedded crystal SOIC requires only a user-supplied battery to provide non-volatile operation.
+The 8-pin and 28-pin, embedded crystal SOIC requires only a user-supplied battery to provide nonvolatile operation.

-Figure 3.
+Figure 4.
 Logic Diagram